StaticPH/Userscripts/README.md

 <a name="BBBI"></a>
 ### Bypass Blogspot's Blogger IFrame

-Unhide the page body and hide obstructive injected iframes on some Blogspot pages, which use those methods for reasons like discouraging ad blocking. <br>
+Unhide the page body and hide obstructive injected iframes on some Blogspot pages, which use those methods for reasons like discouraging ad blocking.

 [[Install]][raw-BBBI]